mosphei/minimal-crud-api/README.md

 This project is under active development and still has a lot left to implement

 1. get multiple documents
-2. update/delete documents
-3. undo operations/document history
+2. undo operations/document history
-4. add indexed fields
+3. add indexed fields
-5. compact/drop tables
+4. compact/drop tables